 True when Set has the same elements as List in the same order.
-The left-most copy of the duplicate is retained.
-The complexity of this operation is $|List|^2$ .
+The left-most copy of duplicate elements is retained.
+List may contain variables.
+Elements E1 and E2 are considered duplicates iff E1 == E2 holds.
+The complexity of the implementation is N\log(N).